 1. Navigate to the BMC portal Servers section.

 2. Locate your server and click Actions.

-4. Click Connect to Server on the warning popup.
+4. Click Launch Console on the warning popup.

 Note: You need to allow popups when using the Bare metal Cloud portal to load the console window.